Amortage

-Amortage is the debut solo extended play by South Korean singer Jisoo.
-Released on February 14, 2025 through Blissoo and Warner Records, the EP marks Jisoo's first solo release after departing from YG Entertainment and Interscope Records in 2023.
+Amortage is the debut extended play by South Korean singer Jisoo.
+Released on February 14, 2025 by Blissoo and Warner Records, the EP marks Jisoo's first solo release after departing from YG Entertainment and Interscope Records in 2023.
 Consisting of four tracks in both Korean and English, it is a bubblegum pop record that explores the various stages of love.

 Amortage received positive reviews from critics for its versatile concept, dynamic production, and Jisoo's delivery.
 Upon release, the EP sold 385,501 in its first day in South Korea, breaking the record for the year's highest sales debut by a Korean soloist, and 523,318 copies in its first week.
 It debuted at number one on the Circle Album Chart, becoming Jisoo's second number-one album.
 The EP also charted in Croatia, Hungary, Japan, Portugal, Switzerland, and the US Top Album Sales chart.
 It has since been certified platinum by the Korea Music Content Association (KMCA) for selling 250,000 copies.

 The lead single "Earthquake" was released alongside the album.
 The song debuted atop the US Billboard World Digital Songs chart and peaked within the top 50 of the Billboard Global 200 and South Korea's Circle Digital Chart.
 In promotion of the EP, Jisoo held the fanmeet "Soo in Love" in Seoul and embarked on the fanmeet tour Lights, Love, Action! in Asia.